East Coast Corgi Rescue

 🐾 We select a family from our pool for each dog that best fits the dog’s needs.
 The family that is selected will fulfill the dog’s needs the best out of all the applicants in the pool.
 This is not a first come first serve basis.
 We do what is best for the dogs, so it could take weeks or months for your application to be a match.

-🐾 The application will remain open for only a month.
+🐾 The application will remain open for only another month.
 And you must be ready to adopt at least within the next 6 months.
 We can no longer keep holding on to applications indefinitely until you are ready to adopt.

 🐾 All our communication with you will be through email, so please put an email that you check regularly.
 Please also check your spam folder as well as your inbox.
 If you are unresponsive to our emails, your application will automatically be denied.